-Multiple choice tests can measure factual knowledge, but CRQs measure skills like:
+Multiple-choice tests can measure factual knowledge, but CRQs measure skills like:

 - An example might be writing your own definition of each of the levels of Bloom’s Taxonomy and then developing a question for each level.

 - An example might be explaining why you came to your conclusions about the best way to handle this situation.

-- Higher-level thinking typically includes both critical thinking and problem solving.
+- Higher-level thinking typically includes both critical thinking and problem-solving.
 These skills are seen in determining cause and effect, comparing and contrasting, categorizing, drawing conclusions, or synthesizing information from a variety of sources.
 An example might be taking what you have learned about classroom management and using it to determine what your first day as a classroom teacher might look like.
-From that, you might explain how you would solve two students who refuse to do their work and instead disrupt the class.
+From that, you might explain how you would solve the problem of two students refusing to do their work and disrupting the class instead.

 There are several important questions to ask yourself as you re-read your CRQ: